 Are you interested in becoming confident in effectively responding to a threat of aggression or sexual assault?
 Would you benefit from learning realistic, self-defense tactics and techniques to increase your awareness of potential risks?

-The Rape Aggression Defense Systems program (R.A.D.) is a self-defense program available to all female DU employees; the program will be offered this spring at the Lansing, Livonia and Lettinga campuses.
+The Rape Aggression Defense Systems program (R.A.D.) is a self-defense program available to all female DU employees; the program will be offered at the W.A.
+Lettinga campus this spring.

-Completion of the program requires a significant time commitment of TWO 8 hour; space in each session is limited to provide a safe learning environment.
+Completion of the program requires a significant time commitment of TWO 8 hour sessions; space in each session is limited to provide a safe learning environment.
 Please register only if you will be able to attend and complete both days.